 The applications were individually reviewed and assessed by the FRA against evaluation criteria in three categories: public return on investment, project success factors, and other attributes (such as timeliness of project completion).

-In response to the FRA guidance, IDOT prepared an application for funding under FRA's High-Speed Intercity Passenger Rail Program for the Chicago to St. Louis and Chicago to Dubuque corridors.
+In response to the FRA guidance, IDOT prepared an application for funding under FRA's HSIPR Program for the Chicago to St. Louis and Chicago to Dubuque corridors.
 The FRA required a corridor-wide National Environmental Policy Act (NEPA) study when submitting an application.
 The FRA's guidance encouraged agencies to tier their environmental reviews into stages, Tier 1 and Tier 2.
 The purpose of the Tier 1 environmental review is to document potential environmental impacts at the corridor or program level.
 Any project specific issues, such as environmental impacts associated with specific improvements, will be addressed in a Tier 2 NEPA document.

 Using this approach, broader programs are covered under a Tier 1 NEPA document, such as a corridor-wide Environmental Assessment (EA).
 In a Tier 2 NEPA document, site-specific projects or actions are addressed in an Environmental Impact Statement (EIS), EA, or categorical exclusion (CE) document.